danielcodelavin/MoneyTrainer/README.md

 * **Output:** A 1D PyTorch tensor of 80 normalized historical price points.

 ### 3. News Data Processing & BERTopic Encoding
-For the same period corresponding to the time series data:
+Shorter than time series data, usually just past 2 days, news older than that hardly make an impact:
 * **Headline Collection:** Relevant news headlines are collected for the stock.
 * **BERTopic Transformation (`process_headlines_with_bertopic`):**
-    * Utilizes a **pre-trained BERTopic model** (e.g., `Y100_BERTOPIC.pt`, a semantic model trained by the project author).
+    * Utilizes a **pre-trained BERTopic model** (e.g., `Y100_BERTOPIC.pt`, a semantic model trained by the project author - fine tuned on finance vocab (e.g. "merger" or "expectation")).
     * BERTopic performs several steps:
         1. Embeds headlines using sentence transformers.
         2. Clusters these embeddings to discover latent topics.